-Vendor Contracts: 12 Crucial Components Every Vendor Agreement Must Include
+Vendor Contracts Explained: 12 Key Components Every Vendor Agreement Needs

 Whether you're a vendor providing services or a client receiving them, a well-drafted vendor contract ensures that all terms are understood and agreed upon, minimizing the risk of disputes.
 Be it vendor compliance management or NDAs, a vendor agreement comprises a lot of essential elements.